How to Become a Database Administrator

 Database administrators use database management systems to ensure that databases remain robust and scalable.
 Below are some key uses of database management.

-- For data security.
-One job of database administrators is to ensure that the database remains secure from cyber attacks.
+- Data security.
+One of database administrators’ jobs is to ensure that the database is secured against cyber attacks.
 Database management involves keeping the database updated with the latest security standards.

-- For making the database responsive.
+- Making the database responsive.
 Since databases are often used to fetch data for a client, database management must concern itself with keeping the database fast, scalable, and robust.
 A sluggish or faulty database can hamper productivity and degrade user experience.

-- For reducing costs.
-A more responsive database is a more cost-effective one.
+- Reducing costs.
+A responsive database is a cost-effective one.
 Database management systems reduce costs by offloading the work to automated scripts and are thus the cheapest means of storing and managing data.

 Types of Database Management Systems